 Within a few months of graduating from UTA in 1979, I heard of a job opportunity at a small upstart airline in Dallas called Southwest Airlines (SWA).
 Southwest was founded and launched in 1971 and by 1979 was beginning to expand.
 They were looking for a Manager of Avionics Reliability working in the Aircraft Maintenance and Engineering Department.
 I decided to take a look at the job and interviewed for it.
 I couldn’t believe I was considering leaving American Airlines, at the time the biggest airline in the world, for this little 11 airplane airline.
 Barbara thought I was crazy.
 Regardless, I decided to make the job change and what a move it was!!

-Below are two photos of the very first triple airplane delivery in the history of the Boeing Company to take place on the same day.
+Below are two photos of the very first triple airplane delivery to one customer in the history of the Boeing Company to take place on the same day.

 In 1984, I left Southwest Airlines to go with an English based company named Smiths Aerospace.
 The position was Regional Marketing Manager covering the Central United States for a small division of Smiths Aerospace located in Malvern, Pa.